hammadmo-lab/radly-web/README.md

 ## Platform Support

-The frontend supports multiple platforms:

-### Web
+This repository now targets the web experience exclusively:

 - Modern browsers (Chrome, Firefox, Safari, Edge)
-- Responsive design for all screen sizes
+- Responsive layouts that adapt to tablets and phones
-- Stripe-based subscription management
+- Stripe-based subscription management for billing

-### iOS & Android
-- Via Capacitor for native app integration
-- In-app purchase subscriptions
-- Push notifications support
-- Native file access

-**Platform Detection:**
-- Automatic detection via Capacitor API
-- Platform-specific subscription logic
-- Graceful fallback for unsupported features
+The legacy Capacitor wrappers have been removed.
+Native mobile clients are being rebuilt in a dedicated Swift repository to keep concerns separated.

 ## Contributing